ECASLab/AxLS/README.md

 our_circuit.show()
 ```

-6. From `our_circuit` you can also obtain the circuit inputs/outputs
+6. From `our_circuit`, you can also obtain the circuit inputs/outputs

 ```python
 print("Circuit inputs...")